heyylateef/lateeflab/README.md

 ## LateefLab
 A small Django website to give back to the community!
 Currently features a blog app where I post my Django tutorials.
-I also have a few pages dedicated to the gig work I'm interested in doing for clients (use the contact form in you're interested!).
+I also have a few pages dedicated to the gig work I'm interested in doing for clients (use the contact form if you're interested!).

 ## Motivation
 I wanted to give back to the community that helped build a career!
 This site (lateeflab.com) is made open-source for all to see, inspect, and clone!